vimc/orderly.server/tests/testthat/spec/spec.md

 * `Index.schema.json`
 * `Response.schema.json`

+Unlike the montagu api, the examples (or really anything) in this file are not checked for correctness, but the json schema files are tested.

 ## POST /reports/rebuild/

 Force orderly to rebuild the index.
 This is useful in cases where the index is corrupt (seen in failed restores), or during a schema migration.
 It's a relatively harmless operation, though it might get a little slow when the store is large.
 Returns nothing.